 Which side effects are most likely?

 When are they likely to happen?

 What can we do to prevent or relieve them?

 Be sure to tell your health care team about any side effects that happen during treatment and afterward, too.
 Many side effects from GIST drugs may be managed effectively, either directly or through changing the dose.
 Tell your health care team about side effects even if you do not think they are serious.
-This discussion should include physical, emotional, and social effects of cancer.
+This discussion should include physical, emotional, social, and financial effects of cancer.

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after treatment is finished.
 Use the menu to choose a different section to read in this guide.